 There are a lot of different gluten-free noodles on the market these days and it’s important not to get sucked into unhealthy options.
 Let’s take a look at some of the most popular noodles for pasta.

 Corn: Corn is one of the most common genetically modified crops and is heavily sprayed with pesticides.
 It can also contribute to intestinal permeability (leaky gut) because the body can mistake the protein in corn for gluten causing a cross-reaction.
-I recommend avoiding corn-based noodles.
+I always recommend avoiding corn-based noodles to my clients over in The Clear Skin Solution.

 Rice: Opt for brown rice noodles over the white rice variety to boost up the fibre content.
 Brown rice noodles have a chewy consistency similar to wheat noodles.
 If you’re struggling with leaky gut, I suggest avoiding brown rice and quinoa noodles until your digestive lining heals.